qosf/qosf.org/qosf.org/qc_mentorship.md

 ## Timeline

-The program will run in batches.
-This means that you enroll only during a limited time window and the second batch won’t start until the first one finishes.
-The first batch has already ended.

-We'll be running the next cohort of this program later this year (likely September/October 2020).
+The program is running in cohorts.
+The next cohort won't start until the previous one is finished - currently, the first cohort has already completed the program and we'll be running the next cohort later this year (likely September/October 2020).

 If you would like to be informed about updates, please follow us on [Twitter](https://twitter.com/qosfoundation) and [Facebook](https://www.facebook.com/quantumOSfoundation)!
 If you would like to learn the story behind this project (and its predecessor), Michał Stęchły (the main coordinator) described it [on his blog](https://www.mustythoughts.com/post/qc-mentorship-program-backstory).